MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

 -   Automatically finish the **Opportunity Sales Process** when the phone call activity for closing  completes.

 > [!TIP]
-> Use classic Dataverse workflows or flows you define on the entity for the business process flow.
+> Use classic Dataverse workflows or flows you define on the table for the business process flow.
 >

 To build a classic Dataverse workflow that creates activities for internal solution reviews and to follow up with the customer in the **Propose** stage of the **Opportunity Sales Process**:

-1. Create it on the **Opportunity Sales Process** entity and set it to run each time the **Active Stage** field of the entity changes.
+1. Create it on the **Opportunity Sales Process** table and set it to run each time the **Active Stage** field of the table changes.
 1. Define a condition to check if the **Active Stage** field equals **Propose**.
-1. Create an appointment and phone call record for the internal review of the solution and the customer call to review the solution respectively.
+1. Create an appointment and phone call row for the internal review of the solution and the customer call to review the solution respectively.

    ![close stage followup](media/best-practices-entity-attributes/close-stage-followup.png)